Sportsbook Regulatory Agencies

-Mata is a hotspot for online gaming operators in Europe.
-The Malta Lottery and Gaming Authority (LGA) was formed in 2001 in the early days of online gambling.
+Malta is a hotspot for online gaming operators in Europe.
+The Malta Lottery and Gaming Authority (LGA) was formed in 2001.
 Malta is an excellent choice for European operators and players due to their low taxes rates for operators and zero percent tax rate for players who live in the European Union.

 Curacao is a mixed bag when it comes to the results of their license holders.
 On one hand, they license the largest sportsbook in the world, Pinnacle Sports.
 On the other, they once licensed Lock Poker, a poker room and casino brand that serviced US players.
 Lock Poker formerly closed their doors in April 2015.